 It’s thought that falafel originated in Egypt as Coptic Christians looked for a hearty replacement for meat.
 To this day it's loved by many all over the world!

 Eat as a wonderful snack, a tasty lunch or as part of a dinner.
-We particularly love them in a warm wrap alongside hummus.
+We particularly love falafel in a warm wrap or wholemeal pitta bread alongside hummus.

 1 tbs tahini

 2 tbs lemon zest

 Small bunch coriander